LOADWISE AUSTRALIA LEARNER HANDBOOK

 - Electrical work should only be performed by appropriately licensed or trained personnel.
 Learners, trainers and assessors should not undertake any task related to fixing electrical equipment such as lighting or electrical training aids.

-- Loadwise will undertake to communicate the procedures involved in evacuation and the location of fire equipment to learners at each facility for each training and assessment event; and to users of the office at least twice each year.
+- Loadwise will undertake to communicate the procedures involved in evacuation and the location of fire equipment to learners at each facility for each training and assessment event through pre course inductions.

 - All users of a training and assessment facility need to be familiar with the location of all EXITS and fire extinguishers.
 Users will consult available maps to determine location.